Sinecure: History

 Sinecure, properly a term of ecclesiastical law for a benefice without the cure of souls, arose in the English Church when the rector had no cure of souls nor resided in the parish, the work of the incumbent being performed by a vicar.
 Such sinecure rectories were expressly granted by the patron.
-They were abolished by Parliament under the Ecclesiastical Commissioners Act of 1840.
+They were abolished by Parliament under the Ecclesiastical Commissioners Act 1840.

 Other ecclesiastical sinecures were certain cathedral dignities to which no spiritual functions attached or incumbencies where by reason of depopulation and the like, the parishioners disappeared or the parish church was allowed to decay.
 Such cases eventually ceased to exist.

 The term is also used of any office or place to which salary, emoluments, or dignity, but no duties, are attached.
-The British civil service and the royal household, for example, were loaded with innumerable offices which, by lapse of time, had become sinecures and were only kept as the reward of political services or to secure voting power in parliament.
+The British civil service and the royal household, for example, were loaded with innumerable offices which, by lapse of time, had become sinecures and were only kept as the reward of political services or to secure voting power in Parliament.
 They were prevalent in the 18th century, but were gradually abolished by statutes during that and the following centuries.